Oamaru: Media

-The Oamaru Mail is a weekly newspaper published every Friday, by Allied Press Ltd. It has a team of reporters, who also write for the Otago Daily Times, based in Oamaru.
+The Oamaru Mail is a weekly newspaper published every Friday by Allied Press Ltd. It has a team of reporters, who also write for the Otago Daily Times, based in Oamaru.
 It has served the people of the Waitaki region since 1876.
-The Oamaru Telegram is published every Tuesday and is produced, printed, published, and based in Oamaru.
+The Oamaru Telegram is published every Tuesday and is produced, printed and published in Oamaru.

 The town is within the coverage area of Radio Dunedin and within the circulation area of the Otago Daily Times, based in Dunedin.
 Oamaru has its own community television station, "45 South Television", which transmits from Cape Wanbrow on UHF Digital channel 34, and an independent classic rock radio station Real Classic Rock, which has studios based in Thames Street, and transmits from Cape Wanbrow.
 Oamaru also has a radio station called Oamaru FM 91.2 that also broadcasts from Cape Wanbrow.

+From 1980 onwards, Oamaru was served by local Radio New Zealand station Radio Waitaki, until it was rebranded as The Hits in 2014.
+Port FM in Timaru also formerly broadcast local station Whitestone FM, before it reverted to the Port FM network, later becoming a More FM station.

 Transport

 Oamaru is on State Highway 1 (SH1), the main road route down the eastern coast of the South Island.
 There are regular coach and minibus services to Christchurch, Dunedin, and the Mackenzie Country, leaving from Eden Street outside the Lagonda Tearooms, which provides booking facilities and other travel services.

 Oamaru is the end point of the Alps to Ocean Cycle Trail from Aoraki / Mount Cook, a cycle trail constructed following approval in 2010 by the New Zealand Cycle Trail project.
 The trail terminates at Friendly Bay, adjacent to Oamaru's Victorian Historic Precinct.

 Oamaru Airport is 20 km north of the town at Pukeuri.
 After Air New Zealand Link ceased operations in 2010, scheduled flights between Oamaru and Christchurch resumed in 2014 with Mainland Air.
 However they were terminated after a few months.

 The main south line of the South Island Main Trunk Railway leads through Oamaru.
 A short side track connects Oamaru's historic precinct and a disused quarry at the harbour, with a tourist steam train running on Sundays.
 The 1900 railway station has been listed NZHPT Category II since 1983.
 It is a standard class B station, of weatherboard and corrugated iron.